Our Editorial Criteria

 What Our Comparisons Represent

-Our comparison pages present factual, publicly available information about manufacturers within the same service category.
+Our comparison pages present factual, publicly available information about service providers within the same category.
 They are organized by specific criteria (such as minimum order quantity range or certification status) so that buyers can evaluate options based on their own priorities.

 Our assessments and comparisons represent Inventory Ready's editorial opinions based on publicly available information.
 They are not certifications, audits, endorsements, or guarantees.
 Like a rating agency's credit opinion, our assessments reflect a structured evaluation process applied to available data.
 They are opinions informed by evidence, not statements of fact about a manufacturer's operations.